mesosphere/marathon/docs/docs/command-line-flags.md

     Requires checkpointing enabled on slaves.
 Allows tasks to continue running during mesos-slave restarts and Marathon scheduler failover.
 See the description of `--failover_timeout`.
+* <span class="label label-default">v0.16.0</span> `--enable_features` (Optional.
+Default: None):
+    Enable the selected features.
+Currently only "vips" can be used to enable networking VIP integration in the UI.
+    Example: `--enable_features vips`
 * `--executor` (Optional.
 Default: "//cmd"): Executor to use when none is specified.
 * `--failover_timeout` (Optional.
 Default: 604800 seconds (1 week)): The